MrSmiley777/IMAD-Assingment-2-ST10459254/README.md

 Which my application accomplishes.
 It is fluent in how it works.
 The user can clearly see what they need to do: Click the “Continue” button to go to the interaction screen and then clicking the feed, eat or clean buttons to make Bob happy.

 Each time a button is clicked the stat is increased by 5 and a picture is displayed related to the button clicked unless it is already at 100 at which a relative message will pop up telling the user why they can no longer increase the stat and a picture of Bob waiting will be shown as he no longer can perform the action of the button.
 Additionally, if all stats are at 100 then the picture will change to Bob celebrating.
 Each button have basically the same code with slight differences depending on the action they are responsible for.
+Everytime the button is clicked a random number is generated if said number is equal to the random generated number at the start of the program, the stat related to the button is decreased by 5 simulating Bob becoming hungrier, dirtier or cleaner over time.

 ![image](https://github.com/MrSmiley777/IMAD-Assingment-2-ST10459254/assets/166629805/e3450585-3f77-4099-8eeb-787815bdead9)

 Figure 9.
-Pillay, G. 2024.
-Screenshot displaying the feed button on click code.
+Pillay, G. 2024. *Screenshot displaying the feed button on click code.*

 What about user error?
 We must ensure that if the user makes an error, it should not break the program and that an error message should be displayed to correct the user.